Friday the 13th Part VI: Jason Lives: Filming

 After the first day of filming, Mancuso decided that he disliked Bradley's appearance onscreen as Jason.
 Although the scenes that Bradley filmed—in which Jason kills the paintball playing executives—were kept in the completed picture, the rest of Jason's scenes were performed by C. J. Graham, an area restaurant manager and former soldier.
-As part of a stage show put on at the restaurant, a magician would hypnotize audience members and place them in a scenario during which they encountered Jason Voorhees; Graham, who stood 6'3 and weighed 250 lbs, was asked to play Jason for the scenario.
+As part of a stage show put on at a restaurant, a magician would hypnotize audience members and place them in a scenario during which they encountered Jason Voorhees; Graham, who stood 6'3 and weighed 250 lbs, was asked to play Jason for the scenario.
 Jason Lives' special effects coordinator, Martin Becker, was in the audience for one such show, and recommended Graham to Mancuso and McLoughlin.
 Both men were impressed with Graham's presence, and he was hired to film the remainder of Jason's scenes.

 Jason Lives is the only film in the franchise to contain no nudity; the characters in the film's sole sex scene are both fully clothed, a conscious move on McLoughlin's part to distance the Friday the 13th films from their perception as morality tales in which premarital sex is punished by death.
-McLoughlin was pressured by the film's producers to have Darcy Demoss remove her shirt during the RV sex scene, but he only suggested the idea to Demoss, who refused.
+McLoughlin was pressured by the film's producers to have Darcy DeMoss remove her shirt during the RV sex scene, but he only suggested the idea to Demoss, who refused.

 Jason Lives was filmed in Covington, Georgia, an area close to Atlanta.
 The scenes involving the police department and town were filmed in Covington, while the camp scenes were filmed at Camp Daniel Morgan outside the city limits of Covington.
 In the film, Camp Crystal Lake has been renamed Lake Forest Green.
-Surrounding Camp Daniel Morgan are Smokey the Bear signs asking everyone to "Keep the Forests Green".
+Surrounding Camp Daniel Morgan are Smokey Bear signs asking everyone to "Keep the Forests Green".

 Some of the climactic moments in the lake were actually filmed in the swimming pool of McLoughlin's father.
 McLoughlin ruined the pool's filter in the process (it was jammed by gore churned into the water when Jason is hit with the boat propeller).